HfMT-ZM4/drawsocket/README.md

 `writecache <relative folder path>/<filename>.json /myURLPrefix`

+# Importing Server Cache from File
+The `hfmt.drawsocket` object in Max accepts the `importcache` message, to read a file from disk and import one or all `prefix` objects in the file.

+The folder path is relative to the folder path of the patch in which the `hfmt.drawsocket` object is in.

+Message syntax:

+`importcache <relative folder path>/<filename>.json`

+or, to read only one URL prefix:

+`importcache <relative folder path>/<filename>.json /myURLPrefix`

 ## Using stored JSON files on other servers
 A stored server/client state, saved in JSON format, may also be for online viewing, without the realtime WebSocket system, by serving the `drawsocket-default.html` file (with the associated scripts, and CSS files), and specifying a file name and prefix to load as discussed above via the `file` key.